 Seeing it's fair share of unfortunate events throughout history, the cathedral was not again threatened until World War II during the German Blitz when several bombs struck the building.
 Spotlights where stationed around the cathedral to save it from further attacks, blinding any pilots that came too close.

 Entry into St. Paul's is around £17, but that comes with a virtual guide to explain the many different statues, sculptures and relics that line the cathedral's walls.
-If you venture up the winding, claustrophobic staircases, you see a view of London unlike any other, with the Palace of Westminster, Tower Bridge, Shakespeare's Globe and The Monument all within view.
+If you venture up the winding, claustrophobic staircases, you see a view of London unlike any other, with the Palace of Westminster, Tower Bridge, Shakespeare's Globe and The Monument to the Great Fire of London all within view.
 Below St. Paul's is the Crypt, which houses the final resting places of many kings, queens, knights, holy men, architects and peasants that have served in the creation of this beautiful structure.

 Decorated with white marble, black oak and delicate gold, St. Paul's is considered the second most beautiful church in Europe, after St. Peter's Basilica in Rome.
 Being equipped with unique features, such as the Whispering Gallery and the Crypt, St. Paul's seemingly connects the hells of Christianity with the heavens, leaving the people inside to choose their own mortal paths.